-The test section, as well as any others that are placed, will be monitored through the Research and Materials Laboratory's In-House Investigation Program as Study No. 03-3, "Evaluation of Asphalt Rubber Technology Service (ARTS) Rubber-Modified Asphalt Mixtures."
-The performance of the rubber-modified asphalt will be reported in future volumes of this report.
+These test sections are being monitored through the Office of Materials and Research's In-House Investigation Program as Study No. 03-3, "Evaluation of Asphalt Rubber Technology Service (ARTS) Rubber-Modified Asphalt Mixtures."
+Recent inspections of each section reveal that all are performing well.
+The performance of the rubber-modified asphalt will continue to be reported in future volumes of this report.
+Additional test sections are scheduled to be placed in the upcoming year.
+The placement and monitoring of these sections will also be reported in future volumes of this report.